-Concerned about feed biosecurity?
-Here’s what you need to know
+Here is what you need to know about feed biosecurity

 Up until 2013, feed was not even part of the biosecurity conversation.
 Then the porcine epidemic diarrhea virus (PEDV) outbreak made history and that all changed.
 The industry was compelled to take a step back and look at different ways viruses could be spread.
 The introduction of PEDV to the US resulted in the loss of approximately 7m pigs and much focus was placed on how PEDV arrived in North America.
 As the PEDV strain in the US was more than 99% similar to that in China, and now that African swine fever (ASF) is present and rampant in China, there are increasing and valid concerns about the risk of feed for viral transmission (Dee et al., 2017).

 A comprehensive biosecurity program is one of the most important programs a farm can put in place.
 It acts as the farm’s guard to keep it safe from outside threats and risks, and the first line of defense starts with feed safety.
 Recent outbreaks of ASF throughout Asia and parts of Europe through 2018-2019 have put the spotlight on biosecurity and the spread of foreign animal diseases (FAD) through feed and feed ingredients.

 “There were viruses introduced to our North American herd, specifically in the US, when PEDV was introduced to our populations in 2013,” explained Dr. Gordon Spronk, co-founder of Pipestone, during his presentation at ONE: The Alltech Ideas Conference.
 “We, as field veterinarians, could observe that the virus was moving around differently than what we normally had it move around.
 We concluded quickly that feed, based on our observations and based on our data, was responsible for moving this virus between our farms.”

 What the new research says